House Exam Inspection & Consulting

 Their licensed service areas include termite treatment.

-House Exam Inspection & Consulting maintains a strong 4.9-star rating on Google based on 71 customer reviews, placing them among the highest-rated pest control providers in the Fort Worth area.
+House Exam Inspection & Consulting maintains a strong 4.9-star rating based on 70+ customer reviews, placing them among the highest-rated pest control providers in the Fort Worth area.

 Licensed for 1 service category under TPCL #773508